-Ok — on to the good stuff.
-Rich in vitamins, minerals, and amino acids — including but not limited to — thiamin, folate, and iron, rice can fortify hair and renew skin.
+Ok—on to the good stuff.
+Rich in vitamins, minerals, and amino acids—including but not limited to—thiamin, folate, and iron, rice can fortify hair and renew skin.
 As with every beauty hack, what may work for one person may not work for another; you never know until you try!
-You can choose any type of rice you wish (I usually use white rice), but I would recommend an organic variety to avoid potential pesticides.
+You can choose any type of rice you wish (I usually use basmati rice), but I would recommend an organic variety to avoid potential pesticides.

-Do you rice water in your beauty routine?
+There you have it: rice beauty hacks!
+Do you rice in your beauty routine?
 Are there ways you use it that I haven’t mentioned above?
 Share below!